 The first day of detox is usually the mildest but it can get worse quickly.
 The most common symptoms of withdrawal that are seen on the first day are headache, anxiety, nausea, trembling, and agitation.

-The first day of detox, symptoms begin to get worse.
+On the first day of detox, symptoms begin to get worse.
 In addition to the previous symptoms, one may begin to experience disorientation, seizures, and the inability to hold a steady hand.

 Things continue to get worse as day two approaches.
 It’s common for a person to have hallucinations or experience panic attacks.
 The body is beginning to flush itself free of alcohol.